web-dave/webdave.de/src/assets/posts/cypress.md

   });
 ```

-## http calls
+## HTTP calls

 We can also check whether sending the data works.
-For this we need to activate this feature which comes with many other features with the Server Module.
+For this we need to activate this feature which comes with many other features from the Server Module.
-This module offers the possibility to intercept, manipulate or answer http communication.
+This module offers the possibility to intercept, manipulate or answer HTTP communication.
 _That means we don't need to address a backend._

-The server module must be started first, this also happens in `beforEach()`.
+The server module must be started first, this also happens in `beforeEach()`.

 ```JavaScript
 cy.server()
 ```

-Optional I can transfer various configurations to the server, you can find this information in the documentation.
+Optionally, I can transfer various configurations to the server, you can find this information in the documentation.
-Now if we want to mock an end point, it's very easy.
+Now if we want to mock an endpoint, it's very easy.

 A route is defined like this: